 Another thing that appears from my research is that there was no standard recipe across the chain; regional and individual store variations were the norm as well as how you may have seen the cake labeled.
 Some areas knew it as the Jane Parker Bakery Spanish Bar cake, others as A & P Spanish Bar.
 (Jane Parker was an A & P in-house brand.)

-Another famous throwback to the bakery was the perennial seasonal favorite Jane Parker Fruitcake which became synonymous with Christmas for so many families and children of the era of A & P’s reign in the industry.
+Another famous A & P bakery item was the perennial seasonal favorite Jane Parker Fruitcake which became synonymous with Christmas for so many families and children of the era of A & P’s reign in the industry.

-The fruitcake was revived when the recipe was purchased a few years back and can be found on-line.
-Click here to visit Jane Parker.
-Alas, the purchase of that recipe did not include the famous Spanish Bar Cake.
+The fruitcake was revived when the recipe was purchased a few years back and can be found on-line at Jane Parker.com.
+Alas, the purchase of that recipe did not include the original famous Spanish Bar Cake.

 Now, let me be crystal clear; I make NO claims that my recipe is “just like the famous A & P Spanish Bar Cake”.
 As mentioned earlier, it is unlikely that cake can ever be duplicated at home because of the way the bakeries created them for A & P. BUT this is very reminiscent in my mind of the famous version and I experimented with it multiple times while developing my recipe.
 It is close enough to make me and my family happy.
 As always, your mileage may vary as we all remember things differently.